Works of Fiction

 Why 200 years?
 I needed to set the plot far away in time, enough to make it credible but not so far that we could no longer connect with it.

 The implied questions are pressing: what will be the future of mankind?
 Are we really headed for extinction and if so, what should we do about it?
 Naturally, the answers to such questions could have formed the basis of several non-fiction books but I was intrigued by the idea of fictionalizing it, of imagining how people like you and me would react, what the end of the world would really feel like.
-And I picked a heroine I love: pretty Alice, a trained nurse looking after old people in a Swiss home by lake Geneva - she is a young woman born on the wrong side of the tracks, but she has what it takes to "make it" in this harsh world governed by the ultra rich.
-Eventually she will find a way to save our planet (but that part will come out in a second volume yet to be published).
+And I picked a heroine I love: pretty Alice, a trained nurse looking after old people in a Swiss home by lake Geneva - a young woman born on the wrong side of the tracks, she has what it takes to "make it" in this harsh world governed by the ultra rich.

 A traveling childhood - following my diplomat father in all the countries where he was posted, Sweden, Egypt, Belgium, Russia, Colombia, the United States, in that order - undoubtedly opened my eyes to the world at a very early age.
 I started writing a "newspaper" (for family consumption) when I was eight, and it was full of traveling news (of course) and pictures of far-away lands.